Skip to main content

 Online Teaching Toolkits > Making screencasts

-Why make screencasts to deliver core learning content?
+Why make screencasts to deliver learning content?

-Screencasts are an asynchronous format that offers:
+Screencasts are an asynchronous resource that offer:

 • a variety of approaches to presenting information, for example step-by-step instruction, demonstrations ‘in the field’, presenting with slides and visuals, ‘talking heads’ (presenting with camera feed switched on) or multiple camera inputs